willking2/fish546_W15/nlap-ano/workflow_personal.md

 Repeat the graph making process as described above, but this time make separate graphs for each Gene ontology aspect.

 Do this by making a separate three column table for each aspect: F, C, or P. Aspects are in the last column of the [`Nlap_annotated_GO.csv`](./data/Nlap_annotated_GO.csv) file.
-Use Excel's sorting fuction.

 Product 6: Count Bar Graph of protein functions for *N. lapillus* contigs for biological process aspect
 ![biofunction](./products/Nlap_GOSlim_counts_biologicalprocess.png)